Citrus County Detention Facility Inmate Bail & Bonds

 Paying an Inmate's Bail or Bond in Citrus County

-The Citrus County Sheriff recommends that you use a bail bond agent licensed to do business in Citrus County.
+The Citrus County Sheriff recommends that you might want to use a bail bond agent licensed to do business in Citrus County.

 Call 352-527-3332 to find out the exact bond (plus other fees) amount, or look it up online by looking up the information on the Citrus County inmate locator.